Payroll in India: A Comprehensive Guide

 • Regular updating of payroll systems to reflect regulatory changes

-Tax Considerations for Foreign Employers
+What Tax Considerations Should Foreign Employers Be Aware of in India?

 Permanent Establishment (PE) Issues